kennethreitz/bake/README.md

 ### Features 'n Things

-- a `Bakefile`, which looks and feels like the good parts of a `Makefile`.
+- A `Bakefile`, which looks and feels like the good parts of a `Makefile`.
-- except, you can write real bash code!
+- Except, you can write real bash code!
+- Environment variables are explicitly passed or whitelisted (allowed), not inherinted from the parent shell.
 - Unlike `Makefile`, either tabs or 4 spaces can be used.
+- Tasks can be run safely and reliably.
+Rest assured that scripts are executed from the project root (e.g. location of the `Bakefile`).

 ![bake icon](https://github.com/kennethreitz/bake/blob/master/ext/bake.png?raw=true)